ToniWilliams1/CryptoConnect/README.md

 # Crypto Connect
-Full stack web application where you can log in via Coinbase, stay updated on the latest assets, and upvote or downvote other trades.
+Connect with friends and the world around you.
+Crypto Connect is a full stack web application where you can log in via Coinbase, stay updated on the latest assets, and upvote or downvote other trades.

 # Key Technologies, Packages, and Gems
 ## Front end <br>